 - A previous doctoral or graduate advisor, graduate student, or postdoctoral fellow may not write a nomination letter, but may write a supporting letter after five years of terminating their relationship with the nominee beginning on 1 January after the year the relationship was terminated.
-Termination of a relationship is defined as follows:
+Termination of a relationship is defined as the:

 - nominee no longer being paid by supporter

 - nominee no longer supported under the same grant or contract

 - Nominator/supporter should not be a member on the Union Fellows Committee or any Section Fellows Committee that will review the candidate(s)

 - President, President-elect, H&R Committee, and Council Leadership Team cannot nominate or support candidates.

 - Section presidents and president-elects cannot nominate or support Fellows candidates.

 Are co-nominators permitted?
 If so, how many co-nominators can endorse a nominee?
 Is active AGU membership required for a co-nominator?